Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

 \subsection{Uncertainty}

-In previous studies, the pixel-wise aleatoric uncertainty can be generated by incorporating Gaussian negative log likelihood (NLL) loss into neural network \cite{Lakshminarayanan_uncertainty}, and applied in MR super-resolution reconstruction \cite{Tanno_uncertainty} \cite{MIA_aleatoric_uncertainty}.
-Such uncertainty only represents the uncertainty from data which can not be prevented and it is not the main issue when applying the deep learning based MRI restoration in the clinic practices.
-On the contrary, the inevitable OOD data issue (i.e. images acquired from different patients may have diverse distributions in real clinic environment due to image quality difference), can be represented by epistemic uncertainty \cite{Bayesian_Deep_Learning_uncertainty}.
-In our study, both pixel-wise aleatoric uncertainty and epistemic uncertainty are estimated by using evidential regression \cite{Deep_Evidential_Regression}.
+In previous studies, the pixel-wise aleatoric uncertainty can be estimated by incorporating Gaussian negative log-likelihood (NLL) loss into neural network \cite{34} and have been applied in the SRR of MRI \cite{25,26}.
+This uncertainty only represents the uncertainty of the training data, which can be mitigated by enlarging the training dataset.
+Therefore, it is not the main issue of medical image restoration in clinical practice.
+In contrast, the inevitable issue of OOD data (i.e., images acquired from different patients or from a different scanner may have different distributions in a real clinic environment, even with the same protocols), which can be represented by epistemic uncertainty, is more crucial \cite{27}.
+In our study, both pixel-wise aleatoric uncertainty and epistemic uncertainty are estimated using evidential regression \cite{29}.
 Evidential deep learning formulates learning as an evidence acquisition process.
-Every training example adds support to a learned higher-order, evidential distribution.
-Sampling from this distribution yields instances of lower-order likelihood functions from which the data was drawn.
+Every training example adds support to a learned higher-order evidential distribution.
+Sampling from this distribution yields instances of lower-order likelihood functions from which the data were drawn.
 Instead of placing priors on network weights, as is done in Bayesian neural networks, evidential approaches place priors directly over the likelihood function.
 By training a neural network to output the hyperparameters of the higher-order evidential distribution, a grounded representation of both epistemic and aleatoric uncertainty can then be learned without the need for sampling.
-Amini et al. proposed the method to estimate a posterior distribution $q(\mu,\sigma^2)$, and the approximation to the posterior distribution takes the form of the Gaussian conjugate prior, the Normal Inverse-Gamma (NIG) distribution $p(\mu,\sigma^2|\gamma,v,\alpha,\beta)$ \cite{Deep_Evidential_Regression}.
+Amini et al. \cite{29} proposed the method to estimate a posterior distribution $q(\mu,\sigma^2 )$, and the approximation to the posterior distribution takes the form of the Gaussian conjugate prior, the Normal Inverse-Gamma (NIG) distribution $p(\mu,\sigma^2\vert\gamma,\nu,\alpha,\beta)$.
 Afterwards, the prediction and uncertainties can be calculated as: